The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

 \subsection{Scheduled NIRSpec/PRISM spectroscopic followup}

-The spectroscopic component of the UNCOVER survey is scheduled to be taken in July 2023.
-These spectra will be ultradeep, using the low-resolution ($R\sim 30-300$) PRISM mode to provide the deepest continuum depths and widest wavelength coverage (0.6-5.3 microns).
+The spectroscopic component of the UNCOVER survey {were completed in July-August 2023, aside from a failed visit that was impacted by an electrical short.
+We describe the final spectroscopic program design and observational strategy in \citet{price:24}.} These spectra {are designed to be} ultradeep, using the low-resolution ($R\sim 30-300$) PRISM mode to provide the deepest continuum depths and widest wavelength coverage (0.6-5.3 microns).
 A primary goal of UNCOVER is to detect continuum flux and to measure continuum redshifts of any faint high redshift object detected securely with NIRCam ($10\sigma, {\sim}29$AB).
 This requires SNR${=}3$ per resolution element at 1.5\micron, which can be reached in ${\sim}20$ hours integration.
 For galaxies with strong emission lines, we can measure redshifts and emission line strengths to ${\sim}30$AB if EW$_{\mathrm{obs}}{>}600\mathrm{\AA}\,$ corresponding to e.g., rest-frame EW$_0$(H$\alpha$,0)${>}100\mathrm{\AA}$ at $z{=}6$ or EW$_0$([OIII]$_{5007}){>}60\mathrm{\AA}$ at $z{=}9$.
 Typical galaxies at these redshifts have ${>}5\times$ stronger emission lines \citep[e.g.,][]{stark:12,labbe:13,smit:14,stefanon:21, stefanon:22,williams:22}; we expect to measure redshifts for the vast majority of targets found by NIRCam.

-The broad wavelength coverage will span critical spectral features for all potential targets.
+The broad wavelength coverage {spans} critical spectral features for all potential targets.
 Simulated spectra for a number of targets are shown in Figure \ref{fig:spectra}.
 From Cosmic Dawn through reionization, our PRISM spectra will probe UV flux and Ly$\alpha$ and will include rest-frame optical emission lines (including H$\alpha$ and [NII] below $z\sim7$).
-Deep exposure times will probe rest-optical emission lines to measure low-level star-formation, dust attenuation, and AGN activity in dusty galaxies.
-Finally, the Balmer absorption features and Balmer/4000\AA{} breaks will be clearly detected for even the most distant quiescent candidates.
+Deep exposure times probe rest-optical emission lines to measure low-level star-formation, dust attenuation, and AGN activity in dusty galaxies.
+Finally, the Balmer absorption features and Balmer/4000\AA{} breaks {can} be clearly detected for even the most distant quiescent candidates. {We include a similar figure with real spectra in \citet{price:24}.}